 29 “Immediately after the distress of those days

 “‘the sun will be darkened,

 and the moon will not give its light;

 30 “Then will appear the sign of the Son of Man in heaven.
 And then all the peoples of the earth[c] will mourn when they see the Son of Man coming on the clouds of heaven, with power and great glory.
 31 And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other.

 The primary responsibility of the Church, therefore, is not to “make the world a better place” for humanity during these Last Days.
-The level of morality in the “christianized,” freedom-loving West as of 2018 has already peaked and is now in freefall.
-Many if not most who live in the West have already freely chosen to disavow and disobey God, and instead to give their sin nature free rein (and reign) over their behavior.* Freedom for human beings is indeed not free, but for most will cost them their eternal souls.
+The level of morality in the “christianized,” freedom-loving West as of 2020 is now in freefall.
+The mainstream culture in the West has already freely chosen to disavow and disobey God, and instead to give their sin nature free rein (and reign) over their behavior.* Freedom for human beings is indeed not free, but for most will cost them their eternal souls.

 The responsibility of the Church rather is to “preach the gospel of the kingdom in the whole world as a testimony to all nations” for those whose names are written in the Book of Life to believe in Christ Jesus for eternal life before the end.

 Only in the new heavens and earth yet to appear will true righteousness reign for all who dwell there.